Skip to main content

 Research Supporting Metabolic Benefits

-A meta-analysis evaluating the effects of on metabolic syndrome in male patients found significant reductions in waist circumference and triglycerides.
+A meta-analysis evaluating the effects of testosterone replacement therapy on metabolic syndrome in male patients found significant reductions in waist circumference and triglycerides.
 Another comprehensive meta-analysis focusing on men with type 2 diabetes mellitus or metabolic syndrome reported that testosterone therapy led to an average weight loss of 3.91 kg and a significant reduction in BMI.
 These findings underscore the tangible metabolic improvements achievable with appropriate hormonal recalibration.

 The mechanisms behind these improvements are multifaceted ∞